Leisure Suit Larry, Al Lowe’s gaming legacy, Part 1

 On the left, Al Lowe’s personal copy, for the Apple II, which I acquired some years back.
 On the right, the 16-color EGA version for the IBM/PC, and on the bottom, the 1991 256 VGA release in the original pink box, only sold very briefly before it was released in a redesigned box

 Lowe was talented, in multiple fields, and his role at Sierra had always been considerably diverse.
-Spending 16 years as an educator alongside being a high school band teacher, he had an exceptional ability to communicate, something that, alongside the beta-testing manifested in Leisure Suit Larry being one of the best games of the time employing a text-parser-driven interface.
+Spending 16 years as an educator alongside being a high school band teacher, he had an exceptional ability to communicate, something that, alongside the beta-testing manifested in Leisure Suit Larry in the Land of the Lounge Lizards being one of the best games of the time to employ a text-parser-driven interface.

 Having played professional jazz since the age of 13 and earlier written the music for the company’s Disney titles, alongside all of the music for Roberta’s King’s Quest II, it was only natural Lowe would write the game’s main theme, a swinging jazzy arrangement.
 The main theme score would become one of adventure gaming’s most recognizable.

 With Lowe working as a contractor and agreeing to develop the game on spec, meaning without payment against a higher royalty, that year’s Christmas initially looked a little bleak with him earning $2-3 for every sold copy.
-But word-of-mouth quickly spread and by year’s end, the game had become not only a critical success but commercial as well.
-It would conquer the hearts of gamers everywhere and retailers learned that the game wasn’t malicious or predatory but humoristic in a dirty yet innocent way and was indeed safe to sell.
+But the game quickly gained momentum through word-of-mouth, and by the end of the year, it had achieved both critical acclaim and commercial success, capturing the hearts of gamers everywhere.
+Retailers came to realize that the game was not malicious or exploitative but rather humorously risqué in an innocent manner and was indeed safe to sell.

-Sales every month doubled and by the end of the year, the game had sold over 250,000 copies, becoming the company’s second best-selling title at the time only surpassed by King’s Quest III.
+Sales would double every month and by the end of the year, over 250,000 copies of Leisure Suit Larry in the Land of the Lounge Lizards had been sold, making it Sierra’s second best-selling title at the time, surpassed only by King’s Quest III.

-In total, the title would go on to sell over 300.000 copies and spawn one of Sierra’s longest-running series.
+In total, the title would go on to sell over 300.000 copies and serve as the foundation for one of Sierra’s longest-running series.

 The famous quiz with age-specific questions, to prove you were not a kid, led to many brute-force attempts to access the game.
 Ken Williams, vary of bad publicity, wanted to be sure that anyone playing Leisure Suit Larry was at least screened and insisted on the quiz.